-The Quran (7th Century) says: "The Ark came to rest upon Al Judi ..."
+The Qur'an.
+8th Century.
+The Qur'an says: "The Ark came to rest upon Al Judi ..."
 (Houd 11:44).
 The Modern Muslim Encyclopedia is familiar with the early traditions that the Ark came to rest on Cudi Dagh.
 However, the writer of the article under "Jebel Judi" believes Mohammed was referring to the Judi mountains in Saudi Arabia.
 This is not certain.
 Mohammed was very familiar with Christian and Jewish traditions, not to mention the fact that he probably traveled to this area during his days as a merchant.
-In the English translation of the Quran made by George Sale in 1734, a footnote concerning the landing place of the Ark, states that the Quran is following an ancient tradition.45 At least the following Muslim sources seem to agree.
+In the English translation of the Quran made by George Sale in 1734, a footnote concerning the landing place of the Ark states that the Quran is following an ancient tradition.
+At least the following Muslim sources seem to agree."